mnikpay/epiproteome-to-phenome/README.md

-## Description
+## Getting Started
 The aim of this unix package is to investigate the contribution of epigenome-proteome biomarker pairs listed in our manuscript to a phenotype.
 Below, we describe each script and their use.
 Users can edit the scripts to meet their requirements.

 The entire package can be obtained from [here](https://zenodo.org/record/6047689)

 then it can be accessed as:
 ```
-unzip locus_annotator.zip
+unzip epiproteomics_package.zip

-chmod -R 700 ./locus_annotator
+chmod -R 700 ./epiproteomics_package

-cd ./locus_annotator
+cd ./epiproteomics_package
 ```
 The first step is to obtain GWAS data for the phenotype of interest from OpenGWAS db.
 This can be done by passing its phenotype ID (from OpenGWAS db) to the first script. e.g.
 ```
 bash obtain_gwas_data_p1.sh ebi-a-GCST010780
 ```
 downloads the GWAS data for SARS-COV-2 and prepares it in a format that is required by the second script.
-This script assumes access to bcftools is possible through the user PATH.

 The second script examines the association of the identified biomarkers (probes) with the phenotype of interest using Mendelian randomization, you can conduct a comprehensive search as: